matchboxmobile/bluetooth-ios-client-plugin/README.md

 The plugin is for the new tool by Bluetooth, [Bluetooth Developer Studio](http://www.bluetooth.com/SiteCollectionDocuments/developer-studio/bluetooth-developer-studio.aspx).
 This plugin allows you to read the profiles for a iOS client.
 The client we provide is basic and simply connects to a device, the device's profile and logs the characteristics to the terminal.

+# TL;DR

+* Inside boilerplate-app is an app, you can run it on a real device
+* Inside plugin is a Bluetooth Developer Studio plugin, install it
+* Create a profile, run the plugin, copy the output file over the original inside the app
+* Your app will now know how to read the characteristics of your profile

+# Overview

 At the highest level, the plugin makes the code in the 'boilerplate-app' work with the profile you have built in Bluetooth Developer Studio.
 It operates on the CharacteristicHelper.m file which lists all characteristics for a given profile.

 Here is CharacteristicHelper.m having been setup for a Health Thermometer (the default setting for the boilerplate).